Most Popular Trekking Peak Climbing in Nepal

 • Best Season: Autumn (September to November) and Spring ( March to May)

-Another good peak, situated on the classic Annapurna Circuit, is Pisang Peak, which is a popular trekking peak in Nepal.
+Another good peak, situated on the classic Annapurna Circuit, is Pisang Peak, a popular trekking peak in Nepal.
 It is not a difficult peak to climb, but one hard to match for its rugged mountain scenery.
-Rising across from Annapurna II (7937m) and neatly placed opposite the giants of Annapurna I (8091m) and Manaslu (8156m), it’s a great introduction to Himalayan peak climbing.
+Rising across from Annapurna II (7937 m) and neatly placed opposite the giants of Annapurna I (8091 m) and Manaslu (8163 m), it’s a great introduction to Himalayan peak climbing.

 Most people combine the climb of Pisang Peak with the Annapurna Circuit trek.
 From the summit the Annapurna Range Tilicho Peak, Annapurna II and IV, Gangapurna and the Glacier Dome reach to touch you.

-Begin on The Annapurna Circuit Trail, with a refreshing few days along the Mashyangdi Valley.
+Begin on the Annapurna Circuit Trail, with a refreshing few days along the Marshyangdi Valley.
 This trail is quite special, one that provides lush oak and pine forests, ancient settlements, and some great mountain views.
 Higher up the valley, you enter a beautiful alpine region, where you are surrounded by magnificent peaks all the way to Pisang.

-From Pisang, head north up through sparse wood and Yak pasture to Kharka village (4,380m).
+From Pisang, head north through sparse wood and Yak pasture to Kharka village (4,380 m).
 Base Camp is made here.
-The following day, a high camp is made at (5,400m) on the South-West Ridge.
+The following day, a high camp is made at 5,400 m on the South-West Ridge.
 On the summit day, you follow a well-defined ridge that leads to a final steep climb to the summit before returning to Base Camp.

-From the summit, the rewards are amazing.
+From the summit, the rewards are tremendous.
 Mt.
-Dhaulagiri (8167m), Mt.
-Manaslu (8156m), and Mt.
-Annapurna (8091m) all play their part in a superb mountain backdrop.
-The following days are spent trekking down to Manang to join the main trail, mostly for the traverse of the Thorang La (via Thorung Phedi) to the holy town of Muktinath.
-From Muktinath, it is an easy trek to Jomsom, where you can either take a flight to Pokhara or continue on your journey.
+Dhaulagiri (8167 m), Mt.
+Manaslu (8163 m), and Mt.
+Annapurna (8091 m) all play their part in a superb mountain backdrop.
+The following days are spent trekking down to Manang to join the main trail, mainly for the traverse of the Thorang La (via Thorung Phedi) to the holy town of Muktinath.
+From Muktinath, it is an easy trek to Jomsom, where you can take a flight to Pokhara or continue your journey.

 Offer packages